-Students can use their login credentials to sign into any computer on campus, the student Portal account and their Confederation College outlook email.
-Wireless internet is offered everywhere on campus and requires a password
+Students can use their login credentials to sign into any computer on campus, the student Portal account and their Confederation College Outlook email.
+Wireless internet is offered everywhere on campus.
+You can log in as a 'guest' or use your Campus Portal login credentials to use the WiFi.